 added to the theodolite azimuth encoder values.
 The position

 angle greater than the encoder angle.
-For this to occur the distance from
+For this to occur (using the

 the offsets of the platform relative to AO9:

 The first figure is the azimuth differences plotted versus za

 azimuth (bottom).
 These are great circle azimuth (the difference

 multiplied by the sine of the zenith angle).
 The bottom plot